vishnubob/penetrails/quilt/README.md

-# Convolutional Generative Adversarial Network to Synthesize Novel Quilts Designs
+# Convolutional Generative Adversarial Network to Synthesize Novel Quilt Designs

 April 6th, 2018 - this net is currently training, and publishing new fakes on [twitter](https://twitter.com/penetrails).